 Dana Zedak, L.S.W., CA

-Dana Zedak began her career amidst the anti-rape movement in 1988 while attending the University of Akron.
-Dana’s proficiency in both direct services for victims of trauma and administrative leadership roles across Northeast Ohio has allowed her to become a nationally credentialed advocate with advanced standing through the National Organization for Victim Assistance.
-Dana, a licensed social worker and an expert witness for prosecuting domestic violence offenders, was provided the Dr. Denton Outstanding Victim Service Award for her continued dedication to the victim service arena.
-Dana currently provides on and offsite training to victim advocates, student interns, first responders, and other professionals who encounter victims in their day to day work.
+Dana Zedak, Sr. Director of Educational Services with Victim Assistance Program, began her career amidst the anti-rape movement in 1988 while attending the University of Akron.
+Dana’s proficiency in both direct services for victims of trauma and administrative leadership roles across Northeast Ohio has allowed her to become a nationally credentialed advocate with advanced standing through the NOVA.
+She is a licensed social worker and an expert witness for prosecuting domestic violence offenders, was provided the Dr. Denton Outstanding Victim Service Award for her continued dedication to the victim service arena.
+Dana currently provides on and offsite training to victim advocates, student interns, first responders, and other professionals who encounter victims in their day-to-day work.
 She thrives on teaching others to become better crisis workers and she loves the idea of helping young professionals advance in their careers.
 Dana also values the emotional demand put on first responders and social workers and thrives on educating these helping professionals to prevent burn out, compassion fatigue, and most importantly, vicarious trauma.
 Dana, herself lives to help others inside and outside of the classroom.
 Dana recently received the status of a Senior Alpine Patroller with the National Ski Patrol after years of volunteering with this robust organization.

 Larry Richard, CA

 Larry Richard is a graduate of Kent State University where he obtained a Bachelor of Science degree.
 He moved to California in 1996 and worked for a few municipalities in various roles.
 His final stop was working with the City of Santa Cruz, CA where he retired as a Police Lieutenant in September 2014.
 He served as Commander for various special teams including the Peer Counseling Team and Emergency Services Unit-Hostage Negotiations Team.
-His partner and he were given one of the highest honors from Santa Cruz PD, which is the Lifesaving Award, for pulling an unconscious teenage girl from a van that was fully engulfed in flames.
+His partner and he were awarded one of the highest honors from Santa Cruz PD, which is the Lifesaving Award, for pulling an unconscious teenage girl from a van that was fully engulfed in flames.
 In addition, he was deemed a nation-wide expert on Gang Stalking.
-He moved back to his home in Ohio and joined the Victim Assistance Program family in October 2015 serving as the Intake advocate at the Harold Stubbs Justice Center.
-He soon later obtained his National Credential from NOVA in February 2016.
-Larry currently holds the position of Supervisor of Advocacy Services and sits on the Marsy’s Law implementation committee.
+He moved back to his home in Ohio and joined the Victim Assistance Program family in October 2015, serving as the Intake advocate and Supervisor of Services at the Harold Stubbs Justice Center.
+He later obtained his National Credential from NOVA in February 2016.
+Larry currently holds the position of Director of Services and sits on the Marsy’s Law implementation committee.
 This committee is charged with ensuring recent legislation amendments are being implemented appropriately across the state of Ohio.

 Jen Stasko, CA